 Sleepaway Camp was another entry from the classic heyday of the slasher film circa 1980-3.
+(Slasher Films).
 It fairly much recycles the same formula of Friday the 13th (1980) – a bunch of teens at a summer camp as someone slaughters their way through the group.
 It must also be said that Sleepaway Camp does the formula somewhat better than most of the other films that came out amid the slasher cycle.

 The teens seem credible in their roles for once.
 The bullying and horseplay that goes on amongst the group seems highly convincing – it almost feels as though the filmmakers took their camera to a real-life summer camp and simply filmed what went on amongst the kids there.
 It must be said that the teens look somewhat younger than the usual ones we get in slasher films with some even barely seeming to be touching adolescence.